 Karin Fong is an Emmy-award winning director and designer.
 Among her best-known works are the iconic opening titles of Boardwalk Empire, South Park, and Black Sails, as well as the main titles of numerous feature films.
 She has also helmed spots for major brands, including Target, Lexus, Sony PlayStation and Herman Miller.
 Her role as a founding member and partner of Imaginary Forces prompted Fast Company to name her one of the 100 Most Creative People in Business.

 A past AIGA LA Chapter President, Josh is the President and Creative Director of FreeAssociates, creating complete marketing systems—from the research, goal-setting, and planning stages through the design and development of highly effective brand-building tools.

-A past AIGA SF Chapter President, Amy is a designer and strategist at the intersection of business, design & sustainability, comprising over a decade of experience as a creative director of Satellite Design with a human-centered approach toward strategy.
+A past AIGA SF Chapter President, Amy is a designer and strategist working at the intersection of business, design and sustainability.

 Matthew is a neo-philanthropist and the founder of verynice, a global design and innovation consultancy that dedicates over 50% of its efforts toward free services for non-profit organizations.

 David is a Sales Representative at Typecraft.
 He was named an AIGA LA Fellow in 2012.
 Previously, David served AIGA LA as Treasurer, Education Director, and Development Director.

 Pash is a designer / author / educator with 27.66 years of experience in the field of design.
 He is a President Emeritus of AIGA Los Angeles and has taught in UCLA Extension’s Design Communication Arts program since 2001.
 He is currently Vice President of Brand & Design at ABC.